 To make it easier to pour, keep the juice you want to strain in a pitcher or a glass.
-Slowly pour the juice into the strainer, being careful not to allow it to overflow.
-Allow the liquid to drain completely through the strainer before straining more through it.
+Slowly and carefully pour the juice into the strainer so it does not overflow.
+Allow the liquid to drain completely through the strainer before adding more.

-If you knew the amazing things you could do with the pulp from your juicer, it would be more like a blessing in disguise.
+If you knew the amazing things you could do with the pulp from your juicer, you’ll call it a blessing in disguise.

-If you read this article to the end, you’d be amazed at how helpful the pulp was and how you’d been wasting valuable nutrients all these years.
+If you read this article to the end, you’ll agree that pulp can come in very handy and you’ve probably been wasting valuable nutrients.